milafrerichs/new-mila-frerichs/content/newsletter/2019-07-06-weekly-notes.md

 # Business/Consulting

-I will be giving two more workshop at geospatial conferences.
+I will be giving two more workshops at geospatial conferences.
 It will be the same as my previous and will largely be influenced by the online workshop I’m currently creating.

 # Tip of the week
 If you want to include images in your Readme on github but don't want to upload that image into your repo: